-The Best Retro Gaming Consoles For Dads (And Kids) Alike
+The Best Retro Game Consoles For Kids & Adults

-Which one do you want to find/put under the tree this year?
+Which one do you want to put under the tree this year?

 In case you haven’t noticed, we’re currently in the middle of a retro gaming renaissance.
 And today’s thriving gaming industry owes itself, in large part, to the incredibly awesome gaming systems we grew up with.
 Nintendo, Atari, Sega, who wouldn’t want to kick back and play some old-school Zelda after the baby goes down ⏤ or better still, introduce your kids to the video games that shaped your youth?

-While the SNES’ library of games is slightly smaller than its predecessor (only 21 games), you still get all your favorites like Super Punch-Out!!, Legend of Zelda, Street Fighter II, and Super Mario Kart.
-It comes with two controllers instead of one, and they both have longer cords this time so you’re not forced to sit directly in front of your 65-inch TV.
+While the SNES’ library of video games is slightly smaller than its predecessor (only 21 games), you still get all your favorites like Super Punch-Out!!, Legend of Zelda, Street Fighter II, and Super Mario Kart.
+The retro game console comes with two controllers instead of one, and they both have longer cords this time so you’re not forced to sit directly in front of your 65-inch TV.
 Even cooler, the SNES includes a previously unreleased version of Star Fox 2.
 Also, having just debuted in September, you can actually still find in stores.

 Sega Genesis Flashback